The Gravitational Aspect of Information: The Physical Reality of Asymmetric "Distance": Introduction

 Throughout this paper, we will use the Einstein summation convention, where summation is implied for repeated indices.

 The remainder of this paper is organized as follows.
 Section \ref{sec:ig} briefly reviews the general framework of information geometry.
 The specific application to the exponential family is discussed in Sec. \ref{sec:ef}.
 Section \ref{sec:diver} presents that the Bregman divergence is a generalization of the Euclidean distance, a fact that, while known to experts, is foundational to our argument.
-Our main result is shown in Sec. \ref{sec:bb}, establishing the correspondence between m-geodesics and the canonical Brownian bridge.
+Our main result is shown in Sec.\ \ref{sec:bb}, establishing the correspondence between m-geodesics and the canonical Brownian bridge.
+By directly applying the dual coordinate framework developed in the earlier sections, we demonstrate that the time evolution of this stochastic process coincides exactly with an m-geodesic.
+This identification provides, for the first time, a concrete physical meaning to what has so far been a purely geometric concept.
 Section \ref{sec:conc} is devoted to concluding remarks.